Resources for Donors & Journalists

 National Center for Charitable Statistics (NCCS) at the Urban Institute is designed as a portal for nonprofit practitioners, researchers, and policymakers to download and explore data.
 Work on the site is organized into projects, within which users can find NCCS information, including summary tables for public charities and private foundations by state, type, age, and size, as well as lists of the largest organizations by subsector.

 Indiana University Lilly Family School of Philanthropy identifies emerging trends and provides insights into philanthropy with in-house, science-based research.

 Giving USA publishes an annual report (for a fee) on giving trends and charity statistics.

 Not all charity raters are the same.
 Some fund their evaluations by charging the charities they rate annual fees as a condition of publicizing their ratings—an inherent conflict of interest.
-Others offer only “robo-ratings” using charity tax form data that is republished without an analysis of its completeness or accuracy.
+Others offer only “robo-ratings” using unaudited charity tax form data that is republished without an analysis of its completeness, consistency, comparability, or accuracy.
 This data is published alongside ratios and pie charts generated by a computer algorithm rather than by a qualified analyst with expertise in financial accounting and reporting.
-Such data can do more harm than good by giving donors a false sense of security that a charity has been vetted for financial efficiency in a meaningful way, when in reality, some charities are simply very good at manipulating their financial reporting in flattering ways that cannot be caught by a simplistic, automated formula (see Warning to Donors, above).
+Such data can do more harm than good by giving donors a false sense of security that a charity has been vetted for financial efficiency or "impact" in a meaningful way, when in reality, some charities are simply very good at manipulating their financial reporting in flattering ways that cannot be caught by a simplistic, automated formula or crowdsourcing website (see Warning to Donors, above).

 Read the CharityWatch Difference and Our Process to understand how CharityWatch’s ratings differ from robo-ratings and other automated sources of charity information.
 Donors may consider reviewing the data produced by the following organizations that also perform meaningful evaluations of charities: